RadiantByte/ModdedPE-Plus/README.md

 ## Supported Shared Object Mods

-The following .so mods are compatible with ModdedPE:
+The following .so mods are compatible with ModdedPE Plus:

 ### Core Mods
 - **[ForceCloseOreUI](https://github.com/QYCottage/ForceCloseOreUI)** - Disables Minecraft's new OreUI and restores the classic JSON-based UI